-Junior Achievement’s volunteer-delivered, kindergarten-12th grade programs foster work-readiness, entrepreneurship and financial literacy skills, and use experiential learning to inspire students to develop career and college readiness skills to reach their potential.
-With the help of more than 826 volunteers in 640 classrooms during the 2012-13 school year, 13,379 JA students connected the relevancy of what they were learning in school to the real world of work.
+Junior Achievement’s volunteer-delivered, interactive kindergarten-12th grade programs foster work-readiness, entrepreneurship and financial literacy skills, and use experiential learning to inspire students to develop career and college readiness skills to reach their potential.

 JA curriculum is